WukLab/wuklab_sysml/content/posts/vdcores.md

 Another secret sause of VDCores is the **composbility** of it's components.
 Same set of computation instructions could be composed with different memory instructions, different memory dependencies, thus allowing programmer to quick experimenting with different plans without manual kernel rewrite and fusion.

-Consider a MLP block: GEMV (Up + Gate) followed by SiLU activation and GEMV (Down).
+Consider an MLP block: GEMV (Up + Gate) followed by SiLU activation and GEMV (Down).
 Input is shape [1, 4096], Up and Gate outputs are [1, 12288], and Down output is [1, 4096].
 We can tile Gate and Up along the N dimension and Down along the K dimension.

 <img src="../../images/vdcores/example2.jpg" alt="flexible core composition: two schedules" style="width: 100%;" />